 Life is shared with someone who knows you better than anyone else, sometimes even better than you know yourself.

 You have someone to lean on, and as Bill Withers knows, we all need that.

-I could go on forever about all of the wonderful things that come with falling in love, but as it turns out there are actual benefits of being in a relationship.
-More than the lovey-dovey “you have a friend in me” mumbo-jumbo, being in a committed relationship actually has proven benefits – like from studies and stuff.
-And if you ask me, they’re way better than chocolate and roses.
+I could go on forever about all the wonderful things that come with falling in love, but there are actual benefits of being in a relationship.

-For example, a 2005 study found that men who described their relationships as secure were able to overcome anger more easily than subjects without security.
+For example, a 2005 study found that men who described their relationships as secure could overcome anger more easily than subjects without security.